 Now that we have a Submittable application process, applicants can only apply between October 1 and January 6.
 The sooner you apply, the more time your recommenders will have to submit their letters of recommendation.
 We will accept GRE scores and letters of recommendation as late as January 21.

 We currently have enough teaching assistantships to offer them to about half the people we enroll.
 For this reason, we do have to rank incoming students to determine who will first be offered these stipends.
 This is the most difficult, and imperfect, part of our acceptance procedure.
-To be considered for a Teaching Assistantship, the applicant must be fully admitted to the Graduate School, except in unusual circumstances must have an undergraduate GPA of 3.0 or higher, and must normally have a verbal score of 600 on the Graduate Record Examination, or combined aptitude scores of 1500.
+To be considered for a Teaching Assistantship, you must be fully admitted to the Graduate School and submit an expository essay with the Submittable application.

 A Teaching Assistantship is a contract for employment with definite requirements and obligations.
 You will be asked to teach one section of freshman composition per semester.
 In the second year, some of our T.A.'s teach creative writing.
 You're responsible for your own class of 22 students, but will get plenty of training and help from the composition directors.
 In return, you will receive a $14,000 stipend per year and a tuition waiver.
 There are registration fees and health insurance costs which you will be responsible for paying each semester.
 T.A.s are offered on a yearly basis, but we try to renew all our students who come in on assistantships.